-The TPA2000D2 modulation scheme has very little loss in the load without a filter because the pulses are very short and the change in voltage is V{DD} instead of 2 × V{DD} .
+The TPA2001D2 modulation scheme has very little loss in the load without a filter because the pulses are very short and the change in voltage is V{DD} instead of $2 \times V{DD}$.
 As the output power increases, the pulses widen making the ripple current larger.
 Ripple current could be filtered with an LC filter for increased efficiency, but for most applications the filter is not needed.

-An LC filter with a cutoff frequency less than the class-D switching frequency allows the switching current to flow through the filter instead of the load.
-The filter has less resistance than the speaker, which results in less power dissipated and increased efficiency.
+An LC filter with a cut-off frequency less than the class-D switching frequency allows the switching current to flow through the filter instead of the load.
+The filter has less resistance than the speaker that results in less power dissipated, which increases efficiency.